kconner/gloggery/README.md

 # gloggery

 gloggery is a basic static site generator for blogs in [Gemini](https://gemini.circumlunar.space), usually called gemlogs or glogs.
+Visit [gloggery's home on Gemini](gemini://tilde.team/~easeout/gloggery).

 For posts, gloggery uses a simple post filename convention and plain text content.